Posts

 At the time you wrote this, you knew only enough to disbelieve in magic but not enough acknowledge its pragmatic influence on reality.
 Semantics rule your mind still.
 Recent activity has you leaving literalist corrections on intentionally-incorrect reductionist humor, so...
 I don't get the impression much has changed.
 As your writing shows, you've never been brave enough to confront the tangible effects of magic, relegating it to the margins, banning it to the "mere" reality of fantasy entertainment; meanwhile, frontier neuroscience makes ritualistic consequences measurable.

-People like Penn and Teller did the smarter work, but you opted with harder, spending who-knows-how-much-of-your-life writing circumlocutious articles that never fail to verbally (but never consciously) distance yourself from the problem of human irrationality.
+While people like Penn and Teller did the smarter work, you opted with harder, spending who-knows-how-much-of-your-life writing circumlocutious articles that never fail to verbally (but never consciously) distance yourself from the problem of human irrationality.
 We know from our "modern magic" how much your choice of words can say about you, and you've never been one to royal-we yourself into the fray of inescapable human delusion.
-Emotional intelligence is its own form of rationality.
+Emotional intelligence is its own form of rationality, but your writing recklessly avoids it, drawing in readers who aren't bothered by that.

 Commenters were quick to drop that famously trite retort to Arthur C. Clarke's infamous quote on technology and magic, but who can blame them?
 At the time, 13 years ago, technology wasn't advanced enough to be indistinguishable from magic.
 That's interesting in its own right, but here's the real kicker: These articles of yours could have been by summed up with a single sentence and a funny meme, saving everyone the time of reading them and simultaneously creating something that might actually spark curiosity in the uninterested masses.